Quantum metric-induced generalized magneto-optical effects in $\mathcal{PT}$-symmetric antiferromagnets: Abstract

 \section{Abstract}

-The magneto-optical effects (MOEs), as a fundamental physical phenomenon, can reveal the electronic structures of materials.
+The magneto-optical effects (MOEs), as fundamental physical phenomena, can reveal the electronic structures of materials.
 The related probing methods are widely used in the study of magnetic materials.
-However, space-time inversion ($\mathcal{PT}$) symmetric antiferromagnets were previously believed to be magneto-optically inactive.
-Here, we point out that this traditional understanding is incorrect.
-Based on our generic formulas and symmetry analysis, we find that in $\mathcal{PT}$-symmetric antiferromagnets, it is the quantum metric, i.e., the real part of the quantum geometry, that induces MOEs.
-Combining a tight-binding model and first-principles calculations, we confirm this observation by showing MOEs in the $\mathcal{PT}$-symmetric antiferromagnet.
-Our work demonstrates that $\mathcal{PT}$-symmetric antiferromagnets previously thought to lack MOEs can indeed exhibit MOEs and greatly broaden the research on MOEs.
+The conventional MOEs are understood to arise from the Berry curvature (the imaginary part of the quantum geometry).
+Within the framework of conventional MOEs, space-time inversion ($\mathcal{PT}$) symmetric antiferromagnets are magneto-optically inactive.
+Here, we propose quantum metric (the real part of the quantum geometry) induced generalized MOEs and build generic formulas with quantum metric for Kerr and Faraday angles in three-dimensional and two-dimensional $\mathcal{PT}$-symmetric antiferromagnets.
+Combining the tight-binding model and first-principles calculations, we demonstrate the quantum metric-induced generalized MOEs in the $\mathcal{PT}$-symmetric antiferromagnets.
+Our theory broadens the research on MOEs and also provides a microscopic understanding of experimentally observed Kerr rotations in $\mathcal{PT}$-symmetric antiferromagnets.
+Our theory overcomes the zero-net-moment limitation preventing (conventional) MOEs from detecting magnetic phase transitions and spin orderings in $\mathcal{PT}$-symmetric antiferromagnets---enabling non-destructive spin-state tomography in $\mathcal{PT}$-symmetric antiferromagnets and creating new quantum metric-based pathways toward ultrafast magneto-optical applications, such as memories and sensors.